-8.2.1.2.
+8.2.5.3.
 Exclusion of deviating results

 In a homogeneity test, one or both values from a duplicate analysis of a single vial may sometimes deviate substantially from the remaining values.
 In such a case, the Swedish Food Agency reserves the right to re-evaluate the homogeneity with these values excluded.
-This will be done if it can reasonably be assumed that the divergent results are not due to non-homogeneity of the test mixture, and instead due to e.g. a pipetting error or the analysis of the wrong dilution or volume.
-If the results from recalculations with such values excluded fulfil the criteria for homogeneity, the test mixture will be approved.
+This will be done if it can reasonably be assumed that the divergent results are not due to non-homogeneity of the test item, and instead due to e.g. a pipetting error or the analysis of the wrong dilution or volume.
+If the results from re-calculations with such values excluded fulfil the criteria for homogeneity, the test item will be approved.

-8.2.1.3.
+8.2.5.4.
 ANOVA